Phenomenological Theory of Variational Quantum Ground-State Preparation: Appendix

 \subsection{Absence of barren plateaus}

-We investigate the possible presence or absence of barren plateaus in our small--$N_s$ setup.
+We investigate the possible presence or absence of barren plateaus in case of our Ansatz applied to Heisenberg models on two-dimensional frustrated spin-$1/2$ magnets.
 To this end, in Fig.\,\ref{fig:barren_plateaus} we plot the gradient magnitude per parameter and qubit $||\nabla E|| / (j_1 N_p N_q)$ (i) within the $4 \times 4$ square lattice setup at $j_2 / j_1 = 0.4$ as a function of $N_p$ and (ii) within the $L \times 4$ setup on square lattice at $j_2 / j_1 = 0.4$ as a function of $L$.
-To obtain the gradient magnitude, we individually draw each angle from the uniform distribution $\theta_k \sim \mathcal{U}(-0.0, 0.1)$, while the starting state is fully dimerized.
-We then average over 100 such random starting points.
-We observe that in the first setup, the average gradient per parameter increases and saturates since a deep circuit allows one to rapidly change the outcoming quantum state by only small variations of parameters.
-In the meantime, in the second setup, the gradients decay sub-exponentially, similarly to the transverse field Ising model case reported in~\cite{PRXQuantum.1.020319}, which is in line with other reported non-exponential decay of gradients with system volume in the case of specific circuits~\cite{https://doi.org/10.48550/arxiv.2108.08086,Liu_2019}.
+To obtain the gradient magnitude, we individually draw each angle from the uniform distribution $\theta_k \sim \mathcal{U}(-0.0, 0.1)$, while the starting state is fully dimerized as suggested in Section\,\ref{sec:model_circuits}.
+We then average over a hundred of such random starting points.

+We observe that in the first setup, the average gradient per parameter increases and saturates as a function of the number of circuit parameters $N_p$.
+This is because a deep circuit allows one to rapidly change the outcoming quantum state by only small variations of the circuit parameters.
+In the meantime, in the second setup, the gradients decay sub-exponentially with the number of qubits $N_q$.
+Such behaviour was also reported on the case of the transverse field Ising model~\cite{PRXQuantum.1.020319}.
+Also, our observation is in line with the circuit architectures applied to frustrated two-dimensional spin-$1/2$ Heisenberg magnets~\cite{https://doi.org/10.48550/arxiv.2108.08086,Liu_2019}.